Google RTB Privacy Control Is Now Live: How to Turn It Off

 What Is the New Privacy Control?

-Under the settlement, Google must create a new setting called the "RTB Control" and integrate it into Google Account privacy settings.
-When a user enables it, the following changes take effect:
+Under the settlement, Google was required to create a new setting referred to as the "RTB Control" and make it accessible through Google's ad settings.
+Google introduced it on April 24, 2026.
+When a user enables the protection, the following changes take effect:

 • Bid requests will no longer include identifying information such as Google User IDs, device advertising IDs, or IP addresses